Lealholm railway station

 Lealholm is a railway station on the Esk Valley Line, which runs between Middlesbrough and Whitby via Nunthorpe.
-The station, situated 11 mi 40 chain west of Whitby, serves the village of Lealholm, Scarborough in North Yorkshire, England.
+The station, situated 11 mi 40 chain west of Whitby, serves the village of Lealholm in North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 Lealholm was opened as part of the final stretch of line from Picton (where the line joined what is now a loop on the East Coast Main Line) to Grosmont (where it met the Whitby - Pickering railway) authorised under the North Yorkshire and Cleveland Railway Act of 10 July 1854.

 The stretch from Castleton Moor to Grosmont was opened on 2 October 1865, and Lealholm, sometimes referred to in early North Eastern Railway timetables as Lealholme or Lealholme Bridge, is located on a stretch of line between Castleton and Glaisdale which has always been single track.
 Lealholm used to have a passing loop at the station where freight trains could pass passenger trains.
 The remains of the disused platform are clearly visible, now overgrown with grasses and weeds, although no evidence exists that that platform was ever used during the 20th century.
 There also used to be a signal box at the station, long since demolished.

 Heading up the line in the direction of Middlesbrough, the nearest station is based at Danby.
 However, the hamlet of Houlsyke, situated about 1+3/4 mi east of Danby, used to have a siding serving the farming community.
 The points were operated by a ground frame locked by the tablet for the section between Danby and Glaisdale.

 The station was host to a LNER camping coach from 1937 to 1939 and possibly one for some of 1934.

 Trains stop at the main station platform where the Station Master's house is based (now a private residence).
 Only a small internal shelter remains in the station building.
 Between Castleton and Grosmont, the later section of line to be built, the design of the station buildings uses a crow stepped gable at each end, favoured by the NER company in the mid-1860s.
 Despite a lack of staffing, the station is well cared for, with plants tended by the village WI.

 Today, the line is generally quiet except for the school train on a morning and early evening.
 Like most of the surrounding villages, Lealholm has its own infant and primary school, however pupils travel to secondary schools and a college in Whitby.